 Students are said to be exempt.
 Which students are exempt?
 How will they be able to show they are exempt?

-Aruban students who can prove they are studying at a foreign educational institution and have been residents no longer than eight years prior to their arrival.
+Former Aruban residents who can demonstrate that they are pursuing education at a foreign institution of higher education and have been non-residents for no longer than eight years prior to their arrival.

 Payment